shalestorm/barter-buddy/README.md

 ######

-# Challenges Faced
+## Challenges Faced

 - Initially out of the gate, and continually ongoing challenges is working with git.
 As a team, we've often had issues with merge conflicts, and random bugs that seemed to pop up out of nowhere.

-# Lessons Learned and Team Workflow Notes
+## Lessons Learned and Team Workflow Notes

 - One lesson we learned is that class names are important, and specifying names with specific pages.
 - Time management.
-As a team we all feel that if we had more time, we could have implemented more features and deployed
+As a team we all feel that if we had more time, we could have implemented more features and deployed.
 - Communication was a valuable skill that we all used effectively.
 We voted on most issues and had no problems with understanding roles.

-# Future Feature Ideas:
+## Future Feature Ideas

 - A user will be able to rate others (after being connected) (stretch).
 - A user will be able to disconnect from other users at will.
 - Users will be able to specify availability (stretch?).
 - Users will be able to reset password (stretch).
 - Users will be able to filter others based on proximity, or choose online-only communication (stretch).
-- App will be hosted on a website and deployed so it is fully functional (stretch)
+- App will be hosted on a website and deployed so it is fully functional (stretch).
-- App will have a 404 Error page
+- App will have a 404 Error page.

-# Trello and commits link/s
+## Trello Link:

 https://trello.com/b/gxOvvKTB/capstone-project